Chief Executive, North America

 Role models: Top five inspiring females (no particular order): Oprah, Dolly Parton, Sonia Sotomayor, Mother Teresa, Susie Burson (my grandmother)

-Education: Auburn University, University of Georgia School of Law (JD)
+Education: Morehouse College, University of Georgia School of Law (JD)

 Pete Robinson specializes in issue management, comprehensive government relations coordination, and state legislative and procurement matters.
 Before joining King & Spalding, Robinson cofounded Troutman Sanders Strategies in 2002; under his leadership, the firm grew from a single office into a national firm with more than 20 federal and state lobbyists.
 Previously he served 10 years in the Georgia General Assembly as a member of both the House and the Senate.